mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ## Aim to bring the code up a letter grade or two

-Early in my career, the bar I set for adding my approval to a code review was that I could say, "This code is as good as if I had written it myself."
+Early in my career, my bar for approval of a code review was, "This code is as good as if I had written it myself."
 It only seemed sensible.
-My name was forever forged in the source history as the person who approved the change, so I wanted to make sure it was the best that I could possibly make it.
+My name was forever forged in the source history as the person who approved the change, so if I know of ways to make the code better than it is, why not fix them?

-After the terrible review I described above, I decided that the
+The problem with this strategy is that people have a limited amount of patience.
+While your teammate might like the *idea* of making the changelist the best it can possibly be, they'll quickly grow frustrated if you make them go round after round of review, continually telling them that their code is not yet good enough.
+After my code review with Mallory, I decided the strain on the working relationship wasn't worth it, and set a new goal in my reviews: make the code about 10-20% better, or about the difference between two letter grades in school.

-If a code review comes to you as a D, the only way you're getting it up to an A+ is if you go eight rounds of review.
+If a code review comes to you as a D, the only way you're getting it up to an A+ is if you go eight or more rounds of review.
 By the end of it, the author will hate you and will never want to send you a code review ever again.

-If I get a D code review now, I try to help the author get it to a C or a B-.
-Usually, I find that the next code review they send me will start at a C.
+When I receive a changelist that starts at a D, I try to help the author get it to a C or a B-.
+Not perfect, but good enough.
+I find that the next code review they send me will start at a C. After a few months, they usually learn from their weaknesses and send me reviews that start as Bs, and I can help them bring those to As.

 {% include image.html file="letter-grade.png" alt="Reviewer helping author bring paper up by a letter grade"  img_link=true %}